 If you forget your mask at home, a mask will be available for you.

 In accordance with the Federal law, a properly worn mask completely covers the nose and mouth, is secured to the head with ties, ear loops, or elastic bands that go behind the head, and fits snugly against the side of the face.
-Cloth masks should be made with two or more layers of a breathable fabric that is tightly woven (i.e., fabrics that do not let light pass through when held up to a light source).
+Cloth masks should be made with two or more layers of a washable, breathable fabric.
 Neck gaiters (also called multi-bands) may be worn as masks as long as they have two layers of fabric or may be folded to make two layers and cover the nose and mouth and are secured under the chin.

 In addition, if your mask meets the requirements noted above, the following are acceptable:

 The following are some examples of coverings that are not accepted:

-We are serving a limited selection of non-alcoholic beverages and snacks on flights over 250 miles, when available.
+We are serving a selection of non-alcoholic beverages and snacks on flights over 250 miles, when available.
 Straws are available on request.

 As always, you’re welcome to bring your own non-alcoholic beverages onboard.
 However, FAA regulations prohibit passengers from drinking alcohol on the aircraft unless it is served by the air carrier.